naomi-henderson/naomi-henderson.github.io/pages/tutorial1.md

 Once you click on this button, you can either log in with your Columbia UNI (this is easiest) but you can also sign in with your [ORCID](https://orcid.org/register), see the lower right hand side of the screen.

 -------------
 - Step 2.
-Now you will need to choose one of the sizes (doesn't really matter which)
+Now you will need to choose one, pick the middle one to get the Hackathon packages pre-loaded
 ![Spawner Choices](../assets/SpawnerOptions.png)

 -------------